 History and Characteristics

-The post-independence history of the Central African Republic (CAR) has been marked by cycles of violence and chronic political instability.
-Since gaining independence, the CAR has witnessed five successful coups d’état and several attempted ones.
-Since 2016, it has been governed by Faustin-Archange Touadéra, who first came to power through presidential elections in 2016 and was re-elected in December 2020.
+The Central African Republic’s post-independence history has been marked by cycles of violence and political instability.
+The country has experienced five successful coups d’état and several attempted coups.
+Since 2016, it has been governed by Faustin-Archange Touadéra, who came to power through presidential elections in 2016 and was re-elected in 2020.

-In the 2005 presidential elections, Bozizé won with 64.6% of the vote.
-Throughout his decade-long rule, structural problems persisted, and serious security issues arose.
-Major rebellions emerged in the north of the country, followed by peace efforts and state-building initiatives that the government and rebel parties often manipulated to reap advantages.
+In the 2005 presidential election, Bozizé won with 64.6% of the vote.
+Throughout Bozizé’s decade in power, structural problems persisted and serious security issues developed.
+Three major rebellions emerged in the north of the country, quickly followed by peace efforts (e.g., inclusive dialogue processes, peace agreements and disarmament, and demobilization and reintegration programs).

-In February 2016, Faustin-Archange Touadéra, an independent presidential candidate, won the general elections with 63% of the vote.
-Unfortunately, violence and displacement persisted throughout 2017 and 2018, even in previously stable areas.
-U.N. peacekeeping missions played a central role in maintaining law and order.
-By the end of 2018, one in five Central Africans had been displaced.
+In February 2016, presidential elections resulted in the victory of independent candidate Faustin-Archange Touadéra, a mathematician who had served as prime minister under Bozizé between 2008 and 2013.
+Touadéra was elected with 63% of the vote.
+However, violence and displacement continued and even affected previously stable areas.
+At the end of 2018, one in five Central Africans had been displaced.

-In 2019, François Bozizé returned to the CAR and announced his intention to run in the December 2020 presidential elections.
-However, the Constitutional Court disqualified him due to war crime charges and U.N. sanctions.
-Just before the elections, the CPC alliance of rebel movements took control of major cities.
-Despite some polling stations being unable to open, the elections were held as scheduled.
-Touadéra was declared the winner, securing more than 53% of the vote, but with only around one-third of eligible citizens participating.
-On January 13, 2021, the CPC launched an assault on Bangui but was repelled by the Central African military forces (FACA) with support from international allies, including the U.N. operation, MINUSCA, Rwandese troops, and mercenaries from the Wagner group.
-While Touadéra’s popularity increased after the counter-attacks in 2021, his rapprochement with Russia created a rift between Bangui and traditional partners, particularly France.
-Following a state of emergency between January and August 2021, the government agreed to the Luanda Roadmap, mediated by Rwanda and Angola, and endorsed by the heads of state of the ICGLR.
-As part of this road map, Touadéra declared a unilateral cease-fire on October 15, 2021, and organized a republic-wide dialogue in March 2022, which did not include representatives from the CPC coalition.
+Driven by criminal, economic or political interests, armed groups continued to assert control over the country throughout 2017 – 2020.
+François Bozizé returned to CAR in 2019 and announced he would run in the December 2020 presidential elections.
+The Constitutional Court disqualified his candidacy, arguing he was being prosecuted for war crimes and subject to U.N. sanctions.
+A couple of days before the presidential elections, an alliance of rebel movements, the CPC, took control of major cities.
+The elections were held as scheduled, although a number of polling stations were unable to open.
+Touadéra was declared the winner with more than 53% of the votes.
+On Jan.
+13, 2021, the CPC launched an assault on Bangui but was pushed back by the Central African military forces (FACA), supported by international allies including MINUSCA, Rwandan troops and mercenaries from the Wagner Group.
+While the president’s popularity rose significantly after the 2021 counterattacks, and Wagner soldiers were broadly welcomed by the population, especially in areas that had long been under rebel control, Touadéra’s rapprochement with Russia has driven a wedge between Bangui and its other traditional partners, especially France.
+Following the declaration of a state of emergency between January and August 2021, the government agreed on the Luanda Road map under the auspices of Rwanda and Angola as well as the heads of state of the intergovernmental International Conference on the Great Lakes Region (ICGLR) group.
+In line with this road map, Touadéra declared a unilateral cease-fire on October 15, 2021, and organized a Republican dialogue in March 2022, without, however, inviting representatives from the CPC coalition.
+During 2023, fighting between FACA, joined by Russian mercenaries and Rwandan forces, and the CPC alliance decreased, although some intense single events still occurred.
+In 2024 fighting saw a slight uptick again.
+Civilians, especially schools and hospitals, were frequent targets of attacks.

 Political Transformation